QiaoNPC/qiaonpc.github.io/content/post/SherpaCTF 2024/reverse/x/index.md

 ---
 title: X
-description: The objective of the "X" challenge is to analyze and reverse engineer the application to retrieve the flag.
+description: The objective of the X challenge is to analyze and reverse engineer the application to retrieve the flag.
 date: 2024-11-24 00:00:00+0000
 categories:
    - SherpaCTF 2024